openstack/nova/doc/source/user/aggregates.rst

   users to specify hosts where instances are launched in server creation.
   See :doc:`Select hosts where instances are launched </admin/availability-zones>` for more detail.

+There is a nice educational video about availability zones from the Rocky summit which can be found here: https://www.openstack.org/videos/vancouver-2018/curse-your-bones-availability-zones-1

 Design
 ------